This post may contain affiliate or referral links. Please see our full affiliate disclosure here.

 While we are coming close to the end of our run here in Colorado, we still haven’t stopped exploring.
-We don’t know when or if we will be back in Colorado again, so it’s now or never when it comes to seeing all of the things we may have missed over the past six years.
-I don’t want to leave with any regrets over missed opportunities.
+We don’t know when or if we will be back in Colorado again, so we made sure to head down to visit the Manitou Cliff Dwellings in Manitou Springs, located between Colorado Springs and Pueblo

 One of the things we have meant to do while living here was to explore the cliff dwellings, but how we ended up at the dwellings in Manitou Springs is a comedy of errors.

-Luckily I was doing some Googling from our hotel room and found out that there are more cliff dwellings in Manitou Springs which was only about an hour and a half to the north of Pueblo, closer to Colorado Springs.
-But all was not lost.
-We changed our itinerary a little and went to the Pueblo Zoo on Saturday and Sunday; we went to the Manitou Cliff Dwellings in Manitou Springs, Colorado.
+Luckily, after some Googling from our hotel room, we found out that there are more cliff dwellings in Manitou Springs, which was only about an hour and a half to the north of Pueblo, closer to Colorado Springs.

 Inside there are approximately forty rooms to explore.
 You will see everything from garbage rooms complete with a carved stone bin, fire rooms with a fire pit built under a small bridge, tunnels, windows, even cave carvings.